miguel-mmt2/system-configs/README.md

 # Development Environment Setup

 This repository serves as a version-controlled backup of my development environment.
-It includes configuration files, package lists, editor settings, and automation scripts to streamline machine setup.
+It includes configuration files, package lists, editor settings, and automation scripts for my machine setup.
 ## Contents

 This repository includes: